nadiamariduena/python-intro-2024-privat/z__ENV-flask-VS-django.md

 >  **Flask**, a **lightweight Python** web **framework**, is **used** by various **companies** across **different industries**, **but** it's particularly **favored** in tech companies for its **simplicity and flexibility**.

-> While **specific usage** details aren't always publicly disclosed, here are some big tech companies known to use Flask or have used it in their projects:

 <br>
 <br>